mehulghosal/DHVEPB/readme.md

 11/26
 lol ok so i dont know/dont want to know pygame that well - so I'll just do the velocity thing im going to find the lat and long average of each file and where they r located --> look in my journal i have notes about how/what im doing

+11/28
+finally pushed to git repo
+.gitignore has all of the data files, so I can actually upload the directory on github